surjee/C---Projects/README.md

 # C---Projects
-This folder contains projects i did in C Programming language
+This folder contains projects that i did in C Programming language